 - Law must be liberally construed.
 It is the intent that actions and deliberations of all public agencies shall be conducted openly.

-MCA 2-3-201 - A meeting is quorum of the agency.
-Can be an actual meeting, or by electronic means, to hear, discuss or act upon a matter over which the agency has supervision, control, jurisdiction or advisory power.
+MCA 2-3-201 - A meeting is a quorum of the agency to hear, discuss or act upon a matter over which the agency has supervision, control, jurisdiction or advisory power.
+Can be an physical meeting, or by electronic means.
 MCA 2-3-202 - All meetings of all agencies (includes boards committees and subcommittees) must be open to the public.
 MCA 2-3-202 - Includes associations of public or governmental bodies.
 MCA 2-3-202 - Includes organizations supported in whole or part by public funds.
 MCA 2-3-202